hazkeel27/readme-generator/README.md

 - Install the inquirer dependency.
 - Answer questions asked in the terminal to generate a readme file.

-Following is the screenshot of the terminal with questions answered by user. 📷
+Following is the screenshot of the terminal with questions answered by the user. 📷

 ![terminal screenshot](demo-readme-file/demo-readme-terminal-screenshot.png)